snad-space/coniferest/docs/tutorial.rst

 3. Inspect :class:`Session() <coniferest.session.Session>` object attributes like :attr:`known_labels <coniferest.session.Session.known_labels>`, :attr:`scores <coniferest.session.Session.scores>` and :attr:`model <coniferest.session.Session.model>` to get the results of the session

+Note that :class:`Session <coniferest.session.Session>` mutates input model, so if you use the same model object again for a new session, it will continue from the previous model state.

 Tune the Session with callbacks
 -------------------------------